2013 To 2023

 Jewelry, Makeup, Perfume, Piercing and Cologne

 Should be in good taste, with no visible body piercing other than pierced ears.
 Visible tattoos are unacceptable.
-(See: shirts, tops, blouses, jackets for unacceptable or offensive pictures and words)
+(See: shirts, tops, blouses, and jackets for unacceptable or offensive pictures and words)

 Hats and Head Covering